 The 'statutory overcrowding' standard detailed in the Housing Act 1985 was first introduced in 1935 and comprises a very low, prescriptive standard which includes living and dining rooms as often being suitable as sleeping rooms.
-This is an out-dated piece of legislation which does not reflect modern standards.
+This is an out-dated piece of legislation which does not reflect modern standards but has not been repealed.
 Nowadays we can assess crowding and space hazards using the Housing Health and Safety Rating System (HHSRS), outlined in the Housing Act 2004.